d0k7/app-research-agent/README.md

 # Composio 100-app research agent

-Research pipeline for the AI Product Ops Intern take-home: for each of the 100 apps in the assignment, determine category, auth method(s), self-serve vs gated access, API surface, MCP existence, and a buildability verdict, with evidence for each.
+Research pipeline for the AI Product for each of the 100 apps in the assignment, determine category, auth method(s), self-serve vs gated access, API surface, MCP existence, and a buildability verdict, with evidence for each.